Partnach Gorge in Garmisch (Partnachklamm)

 Alpine cow Ecklbauer near Partnachklamm

 During the summer months, especially in July and August, the Partnachklamm offers a refreshing break from the summer heat.
 This is also the main season for all kinds of demanding hikes.
-During this period many people try to conquer German’s highest peak, the Zugspitze.
+During this period many people tried to conquer Germany’s highest peak, the Zugspitze.
 People usually start the tour early in the morning around 4 am, to manage to finish the hike within one day.

 Partnachklamm in Summer, view over the valler